wiremock/api-template-library/amazonaws.com-eks/index.md

 ---
 slug: "amazonaws-com-eks"
-name: "Amazon Elastic Kubernetes Service"
+title: "Amazon Elastic Kubernetes Service"
 provider: "amazonaws.com"
 description: "<p>Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service\
   \ that makes it easy for you to run Kubernetes on Amazon Web Services without needing\